Importing contacts from an Excel CSV (comma-delimited ASCII) file into FaxTalk

 Notes

-At the minimum you must have data in the First Name field as well as one of the fax fields.
-Otherwise you do not need to include data in every field but you should have each field defined even if there is no data in the field.
+At the minimum, you must have data in the First Name field as well as one of the fax fields.
+You do not need to include data in every field.
+However, you should have each field defined even if there is no data in it.

 Changing the list separator to a comma